 FIG. 5.
 Phase-space plot of the SBIGR model [Eqs.
-(14)] with decrease of immunity, $\chi > 0$ .
-For the current parameters, the value $\chi > 0.0007$ , corresponding to a typical immunity decrease time $t{1/2} \approx 1000 days$ leads to a limit cycle, representing a non-vanishing periodic epidemic.
-For $\chi < 0.0007$ , the amplitude of the peaks decreases in time.
+(12)] with decrease of immunity, $\chi > 0$.
+For the current parameters, for values of $\chi > \chi{\rm crit} = 7.15 \times 10^{-4}$, corresponding to a typical immunity decrease time $t{1/2} \approx 1000 \ days$ leads to a limit cycle, representing a non-vanishing periodic epidemic.
+For $\chi < 7.15 \times 10^{-4}$, the system reaches a stable point.

 dynamics.
 We have investigated different countries and have observed that some countries show a more periodic behavior than others.
 One of the countries where the data of the number of daily new infected cases is most periodic is South-Africa.
-We keep $\beta = 0.36$ , $\gamma = 0.18$ and the linear relation in the inset of Fig. 3 allows to determine the value for $\kappa/\zeta$ .
-Subsequently results for different values of $\kappa$ are shown in Fig. 4.
+We keep $\beta = 0.36$, $\gamma = 0.18$ and the linear relation in the inset of Fig. 3 allows to determine the value for κ/ζ .
+Subsequently results for different values of κ are shown in Fig. 4.

 The most important observation is that the SBIGR model allows to reproduce, for these model-parameters, the correct period of the waves and a good estimate of the order of magnitude of the number of infected individuals.
 Indeed the exact number is most probably underestimated significantly in the beginning of the epidemic since tests were less available.
-Furthermore, what our model does obviously not take into account in its simplest form, is the genetic evolution of the virus leading to variants which have different properties, thereby affecting the values of $\beta$ , $\gamma$ .
+Furthermore, what our model does obviously not take into account in its simplest form, is the genetic evolution of the virus leading to variants which have different properties, thereby affecting the values of β , γ .
 Nevertheless, even without taking these effects into account, the results are strikingly similar, and we hope that more sophisticated models based on this framework, beyond the scope of the present work, will significantly improve our understanding of the epidemics.

 b.
 The existence of a limit-cycle.
 The epidemic waves in Fig. 4 are very pronounced.
-Their amplitude decays and clearly the number of individuals will eventually tend to zero and stay there.
-Indeed, since the population-size N is fixed and lasting immunity is obtained, the epidemic will eventually die out.
-If we model, as in Fig. 1 the transfer from the R to the S compartment by a linear transfer term $\pm \chi R$ , the natural decay of immunity can be taken into account.
+Their amplitude decays and clearly the number of infected individuals will eventually tend to zero and stay there.
+Indeed, since the population-size Nis fixed and lasting immunity is obtained, the epidemic will eventually die out.
+If we model, as in Fig. 1 the transfer from the R to the S compartment by a linear transfer term $\pm \chi R$, the natural decay of immunity can be taken into account.
 This can correspond both to genetic evolution of the virus, or to the evolution of the immune-system of the individuals in the R-compartment.
-We have added, for the same parameters as used to model the evolution of the COVID19 pandemic in South-Africa, the transfer term and we have varied the value of $\chi$ .
+We have added, for the same parameters as used to model the evolution of the COVID-19 pandemic in